KomMonitor/kommonitor-importer/README.md

 }
 ```
 For this case, you only have to define a single `timeseriesMapping` beside the mapping for the `spatialReferenceKey`.
-If you provide such definition to the Import API, the responsible converter automatically tries to group the features
+If you provide such a mapping to the Import API, the responsible converter automatically tries to group the features
 by its' values for the `spatialReferenceKey`, so that it can merge the single _Indicator_ values to a time series for each
 spatial feature.
 Note, that you have to define both, the property that holds the _Indicator_ value and the property that
 holds the timestamp information: